ProtoSchool/organizing/RESOURCES.md

 All requests must be placed **at least 1.5 weeks prior to your event** to ensure we have enough shipping time.
 You'll receive an email with tracking details when your swag order has shipped.

+  - Visit the [IPFS Event Materials](https://github.com/ipfs/community#ipfs-event-materials) section of the IPFS Community repo for slide decks on IPFS in that you may adapt according to the [Creative Commons 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.